 UHF transceiver running a few watts, with a 6-element directional Yagi

-and Temperature readings on demand, and with the station identification.
-The Ocean
+and Temperature readings with the station identification, and on

-Shores repeater went on the air January 4, 2013.
+Shores repeater originally went on the air January 4, 2013.
+The move to

 the new location was finished September 20, 2016.